Step Two: Kitchen Layout & Trims

 Sometimes a much larger decorative valance trim can be placed above a sink, connecting two upper cabinets.
 We find this style a little dated, and don't offer this type of valance.

-Base Moulding:
+Base Molding:

 📝 3.
 Pencil-In Cabinet Selections